TimDaub/hetzner-cloud-deploy-server-action/README.md

 - `server-name` MUST NOT contain spaces.
 - If you don't want the server to be deleted after the action has run, add `delete-server: false` as an input in your workflow
+- `ssh-key-name`'s value should be the name of the SSH key as recorded in the Hetzner's cloud console (Under Security -> SSH Keys)
 - The server's ipv4 is available to subsequent steps by accessing the env variable `SERVER_IPV4`.
 - By default, the action queries the to-be-launched server's port 22 (SSH) for